 Lean Healthcare belt training programs

 Our Lean programs are suitable for all health sector employees.
-If participants have prior Lean experience, they can often begin training at a more advanced level (such as Black Belt).
+If participants have prior Lean experience, they can often begin training at a more advanced level (such as Green Belt).

 If you’re not sure what program is most suitable for you, please contact our Program Director.